MLaaS-idfCts/mlops-trainning-for-rookies/00-mlops/00-mlops-concept.md

 3. Search what tools we have in the TS, don't need to know how they work, just what they do in a general sense, you'll get a deep dive into them in the future.
 ### Key Concepts:
 - Main workflow of ML
-- What we have currently provide in the cloud
+- What we have currently provided in the cloud
-- What's the ideal way to work.
+- What's the ideal workflow for a data scientist to work, what role do we fill in their workflow as a team.

 ### Final Exercise:
 Choose a subject within the MLops world, and give us a lecture about it, the lecture should be about 10-15 minutes long, and hopefully contain good memes.